ericfortis/mockaton/README.md

 can create a TAR of your requests following that convention.

 Nonetheless, you don’t need to mock all your APIs.
 Mockaton can request from your backend the routes you don’t have mocks for.
-That’s done with `Config.proxyFallback = 'http://mybackend'`
+That’s done with `config.proxyFallback = 'http://mybackend'`

 ## Multiple Mock Variants
 Each route can have many mocks, which could either be: